Russian Sleep Experiment: Myth or Fact https://github.com/blavity

 Have you ever wondered how long the human body can go without sleep?
 This question becomes particularly relevant during times when, perhaps, you are the one having difficulty getting rest at night.
 An infamous experiment known as the Russian Sleep Experiment set out to answer this question.
-Though, the real reason it’s infamous is not necessarily the results that came about from the experiment, but rather whether the experiment was real in the first place.
+However, the real reason for its infamy is not necessarily the results of experiment, but whether or not it was real in the first place.
 First discussed in “creepypasta” communities around the early 2010s, this urban legend continues to surface now and again on internet discussion boards and memes.

 So, fact or fiction?
 Was the Russian Sleep Experiment a real laboratory experiment performed on prisoners to test a new anti-sleep stimulant for the Soviet army?
 Read on to find out.